AdobeDocs/journey-optimizer-learn.en/help/business-rules/configure-frequency-capping-rules.md

 ---
-title: Configure business rules - frequency capping description:Learn how to use Adobe Journey Optimizer’s (AJO) business rules to set up frequency capping and prevent over-soliciting your customers.
+title: Configure business rules - frequency capping
+description: Learn how to use Adobe Journey Optimizer’s (AJO) business rules to set up frequency capping and prevent over-soliciting your customers.
 This video walks through creating both global and custom rule sets—like limiting all emails to one per day or capping promotional emails separately—and shows how to apply these rules to campaigns to manage customer fatigue effectively.
 feature: Frequency Rules
 role: User
 level: Beginner